Ozone Therapy Detox Symptoms: What They Are and How to Manage Them

 • Severe vomiting or inability to keep fluids down

-• Symptoms that worsen progressively after 7 days instead of improving
+• Symptoms that worsen after 7 days instead of improving

 • Confusion, disorientation, or loss of consciousness

-• Signs of allergic reaction (hives, swelling, anaphylaxis)
+• Signs of an allergic reaction (hives, swelling, anaphylaxis)

-The most important thing to understand about ozone therapy detox symptoms is that they pass.
-Many patients who experience significant Herxheimer reactions after their first few sessions find that subsequent sessions produce milder reactions as the pathogen burden decreases.
+The core point is that ozone detox symptoms pass.
+Many patients who react strongly in their first few sessions find later sessions produce milder reactions as pathogen burden falls.

 Sources